diamond-org/flask-diamond/docs/quick-start.rst

     mkvirtualenv -a . my-application
     pip install Flask-Diamond

-If any of these steps do not work, review the :doc:`system_requirements` and ensure everything is installed.
+If any of these steps do not work, review the :doc:`system-requirements` and ensure everything is installed.

 Scaffold a new Flask-Diamond application
 ----------------------------------------